Spies Claim Vladimir Putin ‘Behind’ Donald Trump Wiretapping Drama

 It was alleged that Barack Obama himself ordered the British spies to wiretap Donald Trump’s phone.

-British spies at the GCHQ dismiss this as “nonsense.”
+British spies at the GCHQ dismiss this as “”nonsense.”

 New claims that the Kremlin planted the information on a Russian fake news site have come from a Cheltenham-based “eavesdropping agency.”
-The agency may, in fact, be GCHQ itself.
+The agency may in fact be GCHQ itself.

 Dominic Grieve, chairman of Parliament’s Intelligence and Security Committee — which oversees the UK’s spy agencies — said that it was “unusual” for the GCHQ to issue a statement.

-Grieve said that he agrees that it was the right thing to do in this case and that it echoes “the strength of feeling” about the issue.
+Grieve said that he agrees that it was the right thing to do in this case, and that it echoes “the strength of feeling” about the issue.

-Mr. Grieve said, “it clearly indicates the strength of feeling about this issue, and I echo that sentiment.”
+Mr Grieve said, “it clearly indicates the strength of feeling about this issue, and I echo that sentiment.”

-The Guardian reports that the GCHQ called the wiretapping allegations “utterly ridiculous.”
+Guardian reports that the GCHQ called the wiretapping allegations “utterly ridiculous.”

 The claims that British spies were meddling in American affairs under orders from Obama sparked “a full blown diplomatic incident and threatened to put crucial Trans-Atlantic intelligence cooperation at risk,” reports The Sun.